The SECURE Act PA Program (RECAP)

-Local professional advisors explore key provisions of the 2019 SECURE Act, which was enacted to encourage Americans to save for retirement
+On February 26, 2020, professional advisors explored key provisions of the 2019 SECURE Act, enacted to encourage Americans to save for retirement

 On Wednesday, February 26, 2020, forty guests gathered at The Community Foundation to hear from three knowledgeable professional advisors about the implications of the SECURE Act on their retirement plans.